 With an emphasis on helping guests to revitalise and recharge, this romantic hotel features a sauna and pool as well as a gourmet restaurant that has been awarded 16 points in the Gault Millau guide.

 The Graubünden region has a fairly mild continental climate, with warm summers and cold winters.
 Average summer temperatures are around 19°C, with averages of around -2° in winter.
 Overall, the annual average is around 13°C.

-Around half the year – 172 days – are dry, with some rain or snowfall expected during the other 193 days.
+Around half the year is dry, with some rain or snowfall expected during the remainder of the year.
 Humidity is around 81% and the average UV index is 3.

 With such an abundance of stunning landscapes and open space, Graubünden is the perfect destination for the outdoor enthusiast, with endless opportunities for skiing, hiking and biking.